Last Christmas (Doctor Who): Casting

-In September 2014 announcements were made for a number of the guest cast, including Michael Troughton, Nick Frost, Nathan McMullen, Natalie Gumede and Faye Marsay.
+In September 2014, announcements were made for a number of the guest cast, including Michael Troughton, Nick Frost, Nathan McMullen, Natalie Gumede and Faye Marsay.
 Michael Troughton is the younger son of Patrick Troughton, who played the Second Doctor from 1966 to 1969, and the younger brother of David Troughton, who appeared in The War Games, The Curse of Peladon, and "Midnight".

 There were numerous rumours circulating that the special would be Jenna Coleman's last on the show.
-Coleman and lead writer Steven Moffat remained quiet on the issue and insisted that people watch the episode to see whether she would be continuing into the ninth series.
+Coleman, along with Moffat, did not reveal if she was departing the series, instead insisted that people watch the episode to see whether she would be continuing into the ninth series.
 During the episode's climax, Clara decides to continue travelling with the Doctor, and Moffat revealed following the episode's airing that Coleman would appear in all of the ninth series.
 According to Moffat, Coleman was "to-ing and fro-ing" over her future in the series before ultimately deciding to continue.

-In a 2015 interview, Moffat confirmed that he had initially written two endings for "Last Christmas".
+In a 2015 interview with the fansite Blogtor Who, Moffat confirmed that he had initially written two endings for "Last Christmas".
 One of them would be Clara's exit from the show, and in the other she would stay for the next series.
 After Coleman decided to stay, Moffat kept the latter version of the script.
 Marsay's character of Shona was considered by Moffat to be Coleman's replacement as the companion for the ninth series, though nothing was fully formed.
 With Coleman electing to stay on the show, this would mark Marsay's only appearance.
 Elements of Shona were later reworked into the character of Bill Potts, who was the companion when Coleman left after series nine.

 Filming

-Filming on "Last Christmas" was scheduled to start two weeks after the Series 8 World Tour Promotion.
-Paul Wilmshurst, who had directed two episodes in the previous series, directed the special.
+"Last Christmas" was directed by Paul Wilmshurst.
+He had previously directed two episodes of the previous series.
 The read-through for the episode took place on 3 September 2014, and filming began on 8 September in the BBC Roath Lock Studios in Cardiff.
-Scenes set at Clara's house were filmed at Vaendre Hall, a late nineteenth century house in the Cardiff suburb of St Mellons.
-The scenes involving ice plains were filmed in a constructed set in RAF St Athan.
+Scenes set at Clara's house were filmed at Vaendre Hall, a late nineteenth-century house in the Cardiff suburb of St Mellons.
+The scenes involving ice plains were filmed in a constructed set at RAF St Athan, a Royal Air Force base.
 Filming took approximately four weeks, ending on 3 October.

-Promotion

-A preview was shown during Children in Need which featured The Doctor, Clara, Nick Frost as Santa Claus, and Dan Starkey (who also plays Strax of the Paternoster Gang) and Nathan McMullen as elves.
-On 11 December 2014, the BBC released a 30-second trailer for the episode on YouTube.